lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-04-05-github-blog-multiple-language-support-with-jekyll-theme-minimal-mistakes.md

             (target url = https://lazyjobseeker.github.io/en/posts/example/
 ```

-In above example tree, there are two files named `2024-04-05-example.md`.
-Both has `translated: true` line in front matter - you can do away with this if you are planning to post only when you have original and translated versions both, or maybe you can move `translated: true` to default setting for posts -.
+In above example folder tree, there are two files named `2024-04-05-example.md`.
+Both has `translated: true` line in front matter.
 Default setting in `_config.yml` makes `_posts/2024-04-05-example.md` to have `ko` as its value for `lang` attribute.
 For `en/_posts/2024-04-05-example.md`, value of `lang` is `en`.

 **About Flle Name**<br>Original post in `_posts` and English-translated version `en/_posts` must be named as same.
 {: .notice--warning}

 ## Defining Custom `Liquid` Objects

-This is the most important part.
-I set some additional `Liquid` arrays and variables, to provide required data I need in implementing multilingual support.
+Throughout the whole story, here comes the most important part.
+I set some additional `Liquid` arrays and variables, to provide required data I needed in implementing multilingual support.

 ### Language-Dependent Variables

-앞서 `_config.yml`의 글로벌 설정을 통해 모든 포스트가 `lang` 속성을 가지게 되었으며, 이 값은 `page.lang` 변수에 접근하여 확인할 수 있습니다.

-아래와 같은 `Liquid` 변수들을 작성하고, `page.lang` 변수가 `ko`인지 `en`인지에 따라 서로 다른 값을 제공하도록 하였습니다.

-- `lang_posts`: `lang` 값이 현재 페이지와 동일한 포스트만을 모은 `Liquid` 배열입니다.
-- `display_title`:  마스트헤드 좌측에 표시되는, **블로그 제목**을 나타내는 텍스트입니다.
-- `display_subtitle`: 마스트헤드 좌측에 표시되는, **블로그 부제목**을 나타내는 텍스트입니다.
-- `author_bio`: 사이드바의 블로그 소유자 이름 아래에 표시되는 설명입니다.
-- `prefix`: 언어에 따라 홈 페이지 URL 뒤에 붙여 줄 문자열입니다.  한글 페이지를 디폴트로 할 예정이므로 `ko`라면 아무 값도 주지 않고, 영어 문서라면 `/en`이 되도록 할 것입니다.
-- `target_url_ko`: 현재 문서가 영어 문서일 때, 한글 번역 문서의 URL입니다.
-- `target_url_en`: 현재 문서가 한글 문서일 때, 영어 번역 문서의 URL입니다.
-- `post_prev`: 현재 포스트와 언어가 동일한 포스트 중 **이전 포스트**를 나타냅니다.
-- `post_next`: 현재 포스트와 언어가 동일한 포스트 중 **다음 포스트**를 나타냅니다.

-### 페이지네이션 관련 변수들

-`Minimal Mistakes` 테마의 홈 페이지(메인 URL로 접근하면 보이는 페이지)는 **Recent Posts**라는 이름으로 블로그의 모든 포스트의 제목과 요약문을 가장 최근 포스트부터 차례대로 보여 주도록 되어 있습니다.

-이 때, 모든 포스트를 한 페이지에 보여주는 것이 아니고, `_config.yml`의 `paginate` 변수 값에 해당하는 갯수만큼씩 나누어 보여 줍니다.  블로그의 총 포스트 개수가 `paginate` 값보다 크면, `/page2/`, `/page3/`... 과 같은 퍼마링크를 갖는 여러 페이지로 자동으로 분할하여 빌드해 줍니다.  또한, 각 페이지 사이를 이동할 수 있는 내비게이터를 최하단에 제공합니다.
+As I already had modified `_config.yml` to render `lang` attribute for all the posts, for any post I could access `page.lang` variable to tell if a given post was in Korean (`ko`) or English (`en).

+I moved on to defining several custom `Liquid` variables, which alters its content according to the value of `page.lang`.

+- `lang_posts`: A `Liquid` array housing posts whose `lang` value is same with current post's.
+- `display_title`: **Blog title** displaying on left-end of masthead.
+- `display_subtitle`: **Blog subtitle** displaying on left-end of masthead.
+- `author_bio`: Commentary from author, displaying below author name on sidebar.
+- `prefix`: A string to be prepended to page permalink, to create full URL for translated page.
+For example, if `page.lang` is `ko` for some post, `prefix` is `/en/`.
+- `target_url_ko`: URL targeting Korean version of current page.
+- `target_url_en`: URL targeting English version of current page.
+- `post_prev`: **Previous post** having `lang` same with current post.
+- `post_next`: **Next post** having `lang` same with current post.

+### Variables for Pagination

+Home page of `Minimal Mistakes` shows titles and excerpts of all the post in my blog.
+In doing so, the theme does not list all the posts in single page, but refer to global variable `site.paginate` defined in `_config.yml` to show only specific number of posts at a page.
+If there are total number of posts more than `site.paginate` value, additional pages are built with `/page2/`, `/page3/`... as permalinks.
+Furthermore, a navigator is provided at the bottom of pages.

 ![Paginated Index Page in Korean](https://drive.google.com/thumbnail?id=1iKCOo6ieSx0_GEjW7hnlg8CuOSB0YbFJ&sz=w1000){: width="400" .align-center .shadow}

 ![Paginated Index Page in English](https://drive.google.com/thumbnail?id=1jm6tKqgLUqkzc-2Yufzh9rESsyKKbQPe&sz=w1000){: width="400" .align-center .shadow}

-이처럼 블로그의 모든 포스트들을 여러 페이지에 걸쳐 나누어 보여줄 수 있도록 하기 위해 필요한 기능을 **페이지네이션(pagination)**이라고 합니다.

-`Minimal Mistakes` 테마의 페이지네이션 관련 기능의 경우, 최하단 내비게이터와 같은 UI 요소는 테마 자체에서 구현하고 있습니다.  하지만 포스트를 정해진 숫자만큼씩 나누어 주고 서로 다른 페이지에 나누어 빌드해 주는 기능은 `Jekyll`의 페이지네이션 플러그인인 `jekyll-paginate`에 의존합니다.

-바닐라 테마에서는 `jekyll-paginate`만 이용하여도 문제가 없지만, 다국어 지원을 플러그인 없이 구현하는 경우 문제가 생깁니다.  왜냐하면 `jekyll-paginate` 플러그인은 프로젝트에 존재하는 모든 포스트들을 대상으로 작동하며, 위에서 설정한 `page.lang`과 같은 커스텀 변수를 참조하여 '한글 포스트들만 모아서 페이지네이션해 줘'와 같이 동작하도록 할 수 없기 때문입니다.

-결국 플러그인 없이 `Minimal Mistakes` 테마에 다국어를 지원하면서 **Recent Posts** 영역도  동일하게 동작하도록 하려면 `jekyll-paginate`에 의존하여 구현된 기능들을 포기하고 필요한 내용들을 새로 구현해야 했습니다.  아래의 `Liquid` 변수들은 이 작업을 위해 필요한 것들입니다.

-- `first_page_path`: 페이지네이션된 홈 페이지들 중 가장 첫 번째 페이지의 URL입니다.
--  `current_page_posts`:  현재 문서가 페이지네이션된 홈 페이지들 중 하나인 경우, 현재 문서에 표시되어야 하는 포스트들을 모은 `Liquid` 배열입니다.
-- `total_pages`: 홈 페이지가 총 몇 개의 개별 페이지로 구성되어야 하는지 나타내는 변수입니다.  예를 들어, 블로그에 총 10개의 영어 포스트가 있고 한 페이지에 4개씩 보여주기로 한다면 `total_pages` 변수의 값은 3이 되어야 하며 퍼마링크가 `/page3/`인 페이지까지 총 3개의 `html` 파일이 페이지네이션된 홈 페이지들의 일부로 빌드되어야 합니다.
+Such a feature is called **Pagination**.
+When it comes to pagination-realted features of `Minimal Mistakes` theme, UI components like bottom navigator is powered by the theme itself but other features like mutliple-page building resorts to `jekyll-paginate` plugin.

+While `jekyll-paginate` is sufficient to implement pagination features for vanilla `Minimal Mistakes` theme, issue rises in serving multiple-language support.  `jekyll-paginate` processes all the posts of my project, and I cannot set conditions based on categories, tags or custom variables like `lang` to filter the scope.

+Therefore, supporting multiple languages in `Minimal Mistakes` theme but maintaining **Recent Posts** section of default page meant that I had to abandon `jekyll-paginate`.
+To do away with `jekyll-paginate`, I thought I should be able to provide below `Liquid` objects.

+- `first_page_path`: URL of the first page of paginated default pages.
+-  `current_page_posts`:  A `Liquid` arrray of length `post_per_page`, containing posts to be displayed in current page.
+- `total_pages`: Total number of pages into which default home pages should be divided by pagination.
+For example, if I have 10 English posts and `posts_per_page` is 4, `total_pages` should be 3.

-## 커스텀 `Liquid` 변수 구현
+## Implementing Custom `Liquid` Objects

-앞 장에서 나열한 커스텀 변수들을 몇 개 파일에 나누어 구현하였습니다.  아래의 모든 파일들은 `_includes/multilang` 폴더를 새로 만든 다음 해당 폴더 내에 만들어 주었습니다.

-### 현재 문서와 같은 언어인 포스트들 찾기

-`lang_posts` 변수를 만들어 주는 코드 토막입니다.  `get-lang-posts`라는 이름의 확장자 없는 텍스트로 작성되었습니다.
+After designing custom `Liquid` objects, I wrote some code snippets to calculate provide them.
+I saved all the snippets below inside `_includes/multilang` folder.

+### Finding Posts with Same Languages

+This snippet, named `get-lang-posts`, creates `lang_posts` array I conceptualized above.

 ```liquid
 {% raw %}{% for post in lang_posts %}